 Can I Install Landscape Lighting Without Running New Wires?

-If you want to enhance your home’s curb appeal or increase backyard safety but are hesitant about tearing up your yard to install wiring, you’re not alone.
-Many homeowners across Bel Air and the surrounding Harford County area ask us the same thing: Can I add landscape lighting without running new wires?
+If you want to boost curb appeal or make your backyard safer at night, but you’re hesitant to dig up your yard to run wiring, you’re not alone.
+We hear this a lot from homeowners across Harford County, from Abingdon to Havre De Grace: Can I add landscape lighting without running new wires?

 The challenges of traditional wired landscape lighting